orion222/utorAwards/README.md

 # UTORAwards

 UTORAwards is a comprehensive campus engagement platform that allows student participation through events, rewards, and leaderboards.
 Students can discover events, earn points for attendance, redeem rewards, and compete on leaderboards while building a vibrant campus community.
+Administrative functionality is also implemented, allowing users of higher roles to see the extended layouts and have extra capabilities to facilitate UTORAwards.

 ## Project Architecture